Kin selection: Viscous populations

-Secondly, even indiscriminate altruism may be favoured in "viscous" populations, those with low rates or short ranges of dispersal.
-Here, social partners are typically genealogically close kin, and so altruism can flourish even in the absence of kin recognition and kin discrimination faculties—spatial proximity and circumstantial cues serving as a rudimentary form of discrimination.
+Secondly, indiscriminate altruism may be favoured in "viscous" populations, those with low rates or short ranges of dispersal.
+Here, social partners are typically related, and so altruism can be selective advantageous without the need for kin recognition and kin discrimination faculties—spatial proximity, together with limited dispersal, ensures that social interactions are more often with related individuals.
 This suggests a rather general explanation for altruism.
 Directional selection always favours those with higher rates of fecundity within a certain population.
 Social individuals can often enhance the survival of their own kin by participating in and following the rules of their own group.

 Hamilton later modified his thinking to suggest that an innate ability to recognise actual genetic relatedness was unlikely to be the dominant mediating mechanism for kin altruism:

 Hamilton's later clarifications often go unnoticed.
 Stuart West and colleagues have countered the long-standing assumption that kin selection requires innate powers of kin recognition.
 Another doubtful assumption is that social cooperation must be based on limited dispersal and shared developmental context.
 Such ideas have obscured the progress made in applying kin selection to species including humans, on the basis of cue-based mediation of social bonding and social behaviours.

 Special cases

 Eusociality

-Eusociality (true sociality) is used to describe social systems with three characteristics: an overlap in generations between parents and their offspring, cooperative brood care, and specialised castes of non-reproductive individuals.
+Eusociality (true sociality) occurs in social systems with three characteristics: an overlap in generations between parents and their offspring, cooperative brood care, and specialised castes of non-reproductive individuals.
 The social insects provide good examples of organisms with what appear to be kin selected traits.
 The workers of some species are sterile, a trait that would not occur if individual selection was the only process at work.
 The relatedness coefficient r is abnormally high between the worker sisters in a colony of Hymenoptera due to haplodiploidy.
 Hamilton's rule is presumed to be satisfied because the benefits in fitness for the workers are believed to exceed the costs in terms of lost reproductive opportunity, though this has never been demonstrated empirically.
 Competing hypotheses have been offered to explain the evolution of social behaviour in such organisms.

 The eusocial shrimp Synalpheus regalis protects juveniles in the colony.
 By defending the young, the large defender shrimp can increase its inclusive fitness.
 Allozyme data demonstrated high relatedness within colonies, averaging 0.50.
 This means that colonies represent close kin groups, supporting the hypothesis of kin selection.